prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Interval at which Prometheus scrapes the metrics from the target.</p>
+<p>interval at which Prometheus scrapes the metrics from the target.</p>
 <p>If empty, Prometheus uses the global scrape interval.</p>
 </td>
 </tr>